Minimum teacher salary

 Over the past 30 years, the cost of living has risen, college tuition has soared, and the education profession has changed dramatically.
 Yet Pennsylvania’s minimum teacher salary has remained at $18,500 per year, well below what other similarly educated professionals earn.
 We applauded Gov. Wolf for supporting a plan to pay talented young teachers what they are worth.
 His proposal would increase the minimum annual salary from $18,500 to $45,000.

-Now, Sen. Judy Schwank and Reps.
-Tarah Toohil and Kyle Mullins plan to introduce legislation to set the minimum professional educator salary at $45,000.
+Sen. Judy Schwank and Reps.
+Tarah Toohil and Kyle Mullins have introduced legislation to set the minimum professional educator salary at $45,000.
 Passing these bills will make a big difference in the lives of more than 3,100 educators who will make less than $45,000 a year next year.

-Let your state legislators know how important it is to co-sponsor and support this Minimum Teacher Salary legislation.
+Let your state legislators know how important it is to support this Minimum Teacher Salary legislation.